COSC3020/brute-force-sorting-NolanBerg/README.md

 In the best case scenario, where the array is already in order, the operation would only require n checks, leading to a best case runtime complexity of $(O(n))$.

-In the worst case scenario, the algorithm is tasked with producing every potential permutation, which amounts to factorial growth.
-So the worst case runtime complexity for this algorithm is $(O(n!))$.